Living a gluten free lifestyle is infinitely easier when you have a support system in place.

 Now would be the time to list all the reasons why I am a good wife.
 My hubby would say they are legion but that says more about him than me.

-Really the only thing that makes me a good wife is I am all in!
+Really the only thing that makes me a good wife is that I am all in!
 Sink, tread water or gold medal winning swim to the finish line – I’ll be there.
 Richer, poorer, sickness, health, dry scaly feet and all.
 I love him and no matter what – I AM ALL IN!

 That and I put his damn socks in the hamper every single bloody day without complaining (much).